Rethes/3D_SnakeGame/README.md

 - main.py - The main game loop that integrates the snake, apples, and walls, and handles user inputs and game state.

 ## <a name="Future Improvements"> Future Improvements</a>
-- Add difficulty levels (easy, medium, hard)
+- Show the player's score on the game over screen
 - Add a start-up window with the name of the game
 - Implement a high score feature
-- Add power ups to the game
+- Add power ups to the game; extra lives